-To make full use of multi-volume support features, VxFS provides support for allocation policies that allow files or groups of files to be assigned to specified volumes within the volume set.
+To make full use of the MVS features, VxFS supports allocation policies that allow assigning files or groups of files to specified volumes within the volume set.

-A policy specifies a list of volumes and the order in which to attempt allocations.
-A policy can be assigned to a file, to a file system, or to a Storage Checkpoint created from a file system.
-When policies are assigned to objects in the file system, you must specify how the policy maps to both metadata and file data.
+A policy specifies a list of volumes and the order of allocations.
+You can assign a policy to a file, to a file system, or to a Storage Checkpoint created from a file system.
+When assigning policies to objects in the file system, specify how the policy maps to both metadata and file data.
 For example, if a policy is assigned to a single file, the file system must know where to place both the file data and metadata.
 If no policies are specified, the file system places data randomly.